 - We require your CAA licence, risk assessment and public liability insurance at the point of application to process your request.

-- Without a permit from Bristol Film Office the only spaces a drone can take off and land are on designed areas of parkland – Designated Flying Areas
+- Without a permit from Bristol Film Office, the only spaces a non-commercial drone can take off and land are on designated flying areas of parkland.

 - When considering drone footage, remember that the pilot has to keep visual contact on the drone during flight, not using the on-board camera.

-Possible Launch Areas: View our map of possible launch areas.
+View our map of possible drone launch areas.

 If there is a particular area you want to capture, please contact us and we can recommend a take off area.

-Please take advice from your drone operator before requesting drone filming over the centre.
-CAA guidelines state that drones must not be flown over congested areas, therefore, we will only consider requests early on Sunday mornings subject to planned activity in the centre.
+Please take advice from your drone operator before requesting permission for drone filming over the city centre.
+CAA guidelines state that drones must not be flown over congested areas; therefore, we will only consider requests for drone filming in the city centre early on Sunday mornings, subject to planned activity in the area.

-For multiple take off points and prolonged usage (e.g. half a day’s filming), fees will be subject to negotiation.
+Drone permits cost from £210 per day.
+For multiple take off points and prolonged usage, fees will be subject to negotiation.